rsnitsch/recursive-travelling-salesman-algo/README.md

 - **Recursion anchor:** Create a preliminary round trip route through the 3 remaining nodes.
 - **Unfolding:** Unfold the nodes until the original nodes have been restored.
 At each unfolding step, insert the new nodes in the preliminary route.
 Choose the insertion order that gives the shorter route length.

-## Folding strategies
+### Folding strategies

-- FoldingStrategyRandomWithNearestNeighbor: A very simple yet highly efficient method which randomly picks a node and folds it with the nearest-neighbor.
+- `FoldingStrategyRandomWithNearestNeighbor`: A very simple yet highly efficient method which randomly picks a node and folds it with the nearest-neighbor.
-- FoldingStrategyOutsideIn: The node furthest from the center point is folded with its nearest-neighbor.
+- `FoldingStrategyOutsideIn`: The node furthest from the center point is folded with its nearest-neighbor.
 The center point is only calculated once at the beginning.

-## Unfolding strategies
+### Unfolding strategies

-- UnfoldingStrategyBreadthFirst: The list of folded nodes is processed repeatedly.
+- `UnfoldingStrategyBreadthFirst`: The list of folded nodes is processed repeatedly.
 During each iteration, only the nodes with the maximum depth are unfolded.

 ## Install